Jp1Github/Project-US-Crash-Accidents/README.md

 ## US-Accident: A Countrywide Traffic Accident Dataset

 ### About the Dataset:
-The dataset it taken from the Kaggle Website and was uploaded by Sobhan Moosavi.
-It is a United States country wide collection of data from 49 states that is continuously collected starting from February 2016.
-Gathering data is done by several data providers and multiple API (Application Programming Interface) that provide streaming of data.
-Those API broadcast traffic incidents that is then recorded by State Department of transportation, law enforcement agencies, traffic cameras and sensors within its road network.
+The dataset is taken from the Kaggle Website and was uploaded by Sobhan Moosavi.
+It contains data on traffic accidents across 49 states in the United States, collected from February 2016 to March 2023.
+The data sources include various APIs (Application Programming Interfaces) that stream traffic incidents, as well as the State Department of Transportation, law enforcement agencies, traffic cameras, and road network sensors.
+The dataset has a record of about 7.7 million accidents, but it may have some missing or incomplete information due to network connectivity issues during data collection.
+The contributor has stated that this dataset will not be updated any further.
-As of this data it has collected data starting from February 2016 to March 2023 and has a record for about 7.7 million accidents.
-However as stated by the contributor this data set may have missing information and data for certain days possibly by network connectivity issues at the time of data collection.
-Unfortunately, has stated that this information shall no longer be updated and the data set shall be the current one.

 ### Overview of the Problem and How Data Science could help:
-On the research at the National Highway Traffic Safety Administration that in 2019 that $340 billion was the cost of motor vehicle crashes.
-Equivalent to $1,035 for each of the 328 million people in the United States and 1.6% of the $21.4 trillion U.S gross domestic product for 2019 itself.
-Losses include medical cost, lost of productivity, legal and court cost, emergency service costs, insurance administration cost, congestion costs, property damage and workplace losses.
-Thus, when quality of life valuation is considered, the total value of societal harm was nearly $1.4 trillion.
-The target feature looking at is the Severity that has a number of 1 being the shortest traffic delay and 4 that has a significant impact on traffic.
-And the independent variables are what presence in that road has a Bump, Crossing, Junction, No Exit, Railway, Roundabout, Station and Stop.
-I tend to use Data Science to predict what such presence contributes to the Severity.
-Finding areas, city of County or States with possible increase occurrence.
-Identifying the presence factors may help to provide appropriate further studies and solutions to minimize adverse effect of severity.
+My research aims to predict the severity of traffic delays caused by different factors on the road, such as bumps, crossings, junctions, no exits, railways, roundabouts, stations, and stops.
+The severity is measured on a scale from 1 to 4, where 1 is the shortest delay and 4 is the longest delay.
+I use data science methods to analyze how these factors affect the severity and identify the areas, cities, counties, or states with the highest occurrence of severe delays.
+By identifying the factors that contribute to traffic severity, I hope to provide further studies and solutions to minimize the adverse effects of traffic delays on society.

 [ Reference:] (https://www.nhtsa.gov/press-releases/traffic-crashes-cost-america-billions-2019)